AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 F2: We are communicating with industry experts for design advice.

 F3: We are also communicating with ANU PhD students to ask some advice for 3D drawings.

+F4: A variety of approaches was used to communicate effectively with clients.
+We have set up weekly meetings with the clients.

+F5: We are contacting with manufacturers in China through Alibaba.
+He nearly answer all the questions we have during the design section.
 #### 2.3.2.
 Aspects To Improve
 No feedbacks.